 What is the doctor’s attitude about your role in your health care?

 Are they willing to receive input from you?
-You need to be able to trust your specialist; they are the expert for a reason.
-But nobody knows your body like you do.
-Your past experiences or even your intuition will tell you if something is right for you or not.
-You should be part of this team and effort to get well; your input should matter.
+You need to be able to trust your specialist.
+They are the expert for a reason.
+But nobody knows your body as you do.
+Your past experiences or even your intuition will tell you whether or not something is right for you.
+You should be part of this team and effort to get well.
+Your input should matter.

 Do they allow ample time for thorough conversation and examination, or do they rush?

 You should not be treated like a number.
-Your specialist should spend ample time with you during your examination(s), and in their office going over everything in detail so that you clearly understand what is happening to your body and what course of treatment is recommended.
-You should be able to ask and have answered every single question you would like.
+Your specialist should spend ample time with you during your examination(s), and in their office going over everything in detail so that you clearly understand what is happening to your body and what course of treatment is necessary.
+You should be able to ask and have answers to every single question you like.

 Are they able to explain surgical procedures and treatment options clearly?

 Birth control can be an effective way to ease the pain of endometriosis.
-Would your doctor prescribe that if it is what is best for you, or would they or the hospital they work in refuse?
+Would your doctor prescribe that if it is what is best for you, or would they or the hospital they work in refuse to do so?
 Or, if they want to prescribe you narcotics (which I am against), will they explain to you why?
 Don’t just accept a certain treatment.
-Know the reasons behind what your doctor prescribes or doesn’t prescribe.
+Know the reasons behind why your doctor prescribes or doesn’t prescribe a certain medication.

 Without that trust, that relationship, you will struggle to get well.
 Trust what your gut tells you.
 If you aren’t comfortable with a certain specialist, find a different one.

 Does the doctor work cooperatively with other specialists who have a history of caring for endometriosis patients (ex.
 GI doctors, pediatric gynecologists, psychotherapists, etc.)?
 Your endometriosis specialist should be part of a team of doctors who will be helping you.
 One thing I offer my patients is access to a therapist.
 And when I’m in surgery, I have a team of experts in various areas (bowel, kidney, etc.) assisting me.
-It is going to take your specialist and their team to get you well.
+It is going to take your specialist and their team’s effort for you to get well.

-If it has been determined by your specialist and you that surgery is the best option, there are a host of other questions you should ask to help you determine if this specialist is the right person to be performing your surgery:
+If you and your specialist have decided that surgery is the best option, there are a host of other questions you should ask to help you determine if this specialist is the right person to be performing your surgery:

-- How does the doctor plan to use surgery to treat endometriosis?
+- How do they plan to use surgery to treat endometriosis?
 Do they specialize in laparoscopy?
 How will they remove the endometriosis?
 Will they excise (cut out) the endometriosis tissue or burn it out with a laser?
-(See my “Treatments” tab for the difference, and why it never should be burned out.)

-- Will your surgery be documented with images?
+- Will they document your surgery with images?

-- What can be expected after the surgery?
-How much pain can you expect post-operatively?
+- What can you expect after the surgery?
+How much pain will you be in?
 How can you lessen the pain?
-What are post-op restrictions for going back to school, activities and your normal routine?
+What are post-op restrictions for going back to school, doing activities, and returning to your normal routine?

 - Do they have a pre-op and post-op routine to assist in your healing process?

-I highly encourage taking the time to consider each of these questions, and if you need support, don’t be wary of leaning on a mother, daughter, spouse, partner, or friend who can help you find answers to relieve you of some of the burdens.
-Too many times I’ve had patients who settled for someone who didn’t have the expertise needed to make them well, and they regretted it.
+I highly encourage taking the time to consider each of these questions.
+And if you need support, don’t be wary of leaning on a mother, daughter, spouse, partner, or friend who can help you find answers to relieve you of some of the burdens.
+Too many times I’ve had patients who settled for someone who didn’t have the necessary expertise to make them well, and they regretted it.
 Take the time now, not after multiple surgeries or misdiagnoses, to get the answers you deserve.